 Celebrate Your Success!

 - Share photos of the event on social media sites.
 Complete this form for inclusion on the CHAMP in Action page on the PUW website.

 - Email photos to PUW as part of your CHAMP in Action write up.
 Send the highest quality and largest files available; minimum file size is 56KB.
 At least one photo needs to be horizontal.

-- When you mail in the funds raised to the Unity Walk, keep in mind: Sponsors and donors will receive an acknowledgement for tax purposes only if their check is made payable to the Parkinson’s Unity Walk or if you send a check representing their cash donation to the Parkinson’s Unity Walk along with their name and address.
+- When you mail in the funds raised to the Unity Walk, keep in mind: Upon request, Sponsors and donors donating less than $250 will receive an acknowledgement for tax purposes only if their check is made payable to the Parkinson’s Unity Walk or if you send a check representing their cash donation to the Parkinson’s Unity Walk along with their name and address.